jayram0402/Shopping-responsive_website/README.md

-[Nexus-Shopping website]
+Nexus-Shopping website:
-Welcome to [Nexus-Shopping website]!
+Welcome to Nexus-Shopping website!
 This platform offers a user-friendly interface for online shopping, crafted with HTML, CSS, and JavaScript to provide an engaging experience for our customers.

 Features:
 --------------------------------------------